 Roadside attractions can be found all across the United States and even around the world.
 They range from single attractions like a giant can of paint, to a collection of classic Cadillacs partially embedded in the ground, to unique museums like the Oz Museum in Wamego, Kansas.
-It doesn’t matter where your road trip takes you, you’ll find roadside attractions and the Buckeye State is no exception.
-Here is a list of some of our favorite things to see in Ohio.
+It doesn’t matter where your road trip takes you, you’ll find plenty of roadside attractions waiting to be explored and the Buckeye State is no exception.
+Here is a list of some of our favorite quirky things to see in Ohio.

 50 Quirky Things to See in Ohio

 A walking, talking robot manufactured by Westinghouse for the New York World’s Fair.
 Elektro shocked the world by smoking a cigarette as it crossed the border into Canada.
-You can see this attraction in the Mansfield Memorial Museum in Mansfield.
+You can see this attraction at the Mansfield Memorial Museum in Mansfield, the oldest museum in Richland County.
+Other displays in this regional museum include local aviation and military history and a rare collection of Victorian anthropomorphic scenes, animals that are stuffed and dressed depicting various scenes.

 Address: 34 Park Ave W, Mansfield, OH 44902